GAMSAT Section 3 - How To Prepare In 2021

 I recommend making all your study strictly question based.

 Memorize only the bare amount necessary to answer your practice questions.
+And I'm talking calculation type questions here, not anything where you have to write such as essay type questions.

 If you don't have a science background, then in the beginning your practice questions should be the easier and basic ones in whatever textbook you're using.